Eldorico/deep-q-network-bachelor/doc/debug_log/avoid_enemies_network/network_avoid_ennemies_notes.md

 So I will try dividing the reward by 5.

 I have another idea: why not using a world with a very small window to get the object, so that the agent is really in a hurry to get this object?
 Just for the training, so it could accelerate the learning process?

+###### I tried playing with ennemies and food:

+I tried playing with ennemies and food and it results that it is too difficult to make a descent score..
+I should make the game easier with making the ennemies go slower.
+I should be a parameter that I can tweak.